Exploring Popular Real Estate Investment Platforms in 2025: Roots, Arrived, and Landa

 Landa

-Landa is a mobile app investment platform where accredited investors can invest in shares of single-family homes and small, multi-family residential rental properties.
+Landa is a mobile app investment platform where investors can invest in shares of single-family homes and small, multi-family residential rental properties.
 Unlike Roots, these are fractional shares and not a portfolio investment.
 Landa users make money from dividends distributed by the company and through buying and trading their shares.

 Minimum Investments, Fees & Liquidity